 AeroPress - The Original - incl.
 100 filters

-You can completely control the contact time between the water and the coffee.
-Other important factors such as temperature, the pressure (with which you ultimately force the water through the coffee), the movement in the AeroPress, and the choice of filter can also be individually adjusted.
+You can completely control the contact time between water and coffee.
+Other important influencing factors such as temperature, pressure – with which the water is ultimately pushed through the coffee – the agitation in the AeroPress, and the choice of filter can also be individually determined.

 Scope of delivery:

-Felix's master recipe – the AeroPress brewing recipe
+Felix's Master Recipe – the AeroPress Brew Recipe

 We love the AeroPress, and Felix especially does.
-In 2015, Felix was Swiss AeroPress Champion and represented Switzerland at the World Championship in Dublin and shares his recipe:
+In 2015, Felix was the Swiss AeroPress Champion and represented Switzerland at the World Championship in Dublin, and he shares his recipe:

 1. Ingredients: